benjymous/annotations/sandman/sandman.36.md

 - #### Panel 1

-  **The books are**:
+  The books are:

   - [The Wizard of Oz](http://www.amazon.de/exec/obidos/ASIN/0812523350), by L. Frank Baum.
     Audiences are probably more familiar with the wretched film, but there was a series of children's books of infinitely more scope and imagination.
   - Then there are [The Magician's Nephew](http://www.amazon.de/exec/obidos/ASIN/0064471101), by C.S.
 Lewis, and something called _Narnia_.
 Lewis wrote a series of books, including _Nephew_, set in a magical land called Narnia. _Nephew_ is the next-to-last book in the series, but chronicles the creation of Narnia.
     There was no book in the series entitled _Narnia_, and there has never been an omnibus volume with that title, although there has been at least one two-volume edition with the title _The Chronicles of Narnia_.
 Narnia is full of Christian religious imagery, including a messianic lion named Aslan.
   - Next is J.R.R.
 Tolkien's [The Lord of the Rings](http://www.amazon.de/exec/obidos/ASIN/0345340426); this was originally published as a long trilogy, against Tolkien's wishes, but has since been available in several different editions of a single bound volume. _Lord of the Rings_ is perhaps the most classic work of modern fantasy; certainly, it's the most scholarly, as Tolkien was a philologist who made his world by drawing heavily upon his knowledge of languages and myth.
   - Finally, there is a work entitled [Witches](http://www.amazon.de/exec/obidos/ASIN/0141301104), a Roald Dahl novel later made into a movie by Jim Henson.

 - #### Panel 3